Getting to the Heart of Employee Wellness and Health

 Employees who suffer from heart disease have to take additional days off work and are usually less productive because of the nature of the illness.
 Also, the premature death of some employees from heart disease reduces the general output of any organization.
 These constitute the indirect cost of cardiovascular disease to the economy.

-It is reported that on average, an employee suffering from cardiovascular disease costs his or her employer almost 60 hours and over $1,100 more in productivity loss than an employee without the disease.
+that on average, an employee suffering from cardiovascular disease costs his or her employer almost 60 hours and over $1,100 more in productivity loss than an employee without the disease.

 The Way Out